 According to the Centers for Disease Control and Prevention (CDC), 9 out of 10 kids don’t eat enough vegetables and 6 in 10 don’t eat enough fruit—two of the best sources of fiber.
 Since fiber slows digestion, it keeps your kids feeling fuller longer and may prevent weight gain and obesity.

 Adding figs to your kid’s diet can be a great way to add more fiber.
-A half-cup of raw figs contains nearly 3 grams of fiber while the same portion of dried figs has more than 9 grams.
+A half-cup of raw figs contain nearly 3 grams of fiber while the same portion of dried figs have more than 9 grams.

 Rich in vitamins and minerals

 Both raw and dried figs are excellent sources of vitamins and minerals, yet dried figs have higher levels.
 For starters, figs contain calcium for strong teeth and bones and potassium which supports your child’s growth and the function of nerve cells in the body and the brain.
 Potassium also lowers blood pressure, which can help the 2 to 5 percent of kids who have hypertension but often go undiagnosed.
 Figs also contain other important key nutrients like magnesium and vitamin K.

 With cold and flu season upon us, feeding your kids figs may prevent them from getting sick.
 In fact, a 2015 study conducted with grass carp suggests figs may have an immune boosting benefit.